 The upshot is that many different things can be objects of contingency claims, to greater or lesser degrees that shift across their history, and this has implications for the methodology of the contingency debate.
 Some contributors to this volume elect to use quite specific case studies—like the case of what counts as ‘mathematics’ (chapter 11) or the disappearance of introspection as a method in psychology (chapter 12).
 Others explore – and usually defend – the use of counterfactual history, often with reference to the work of Greg Radick (2005, 2008) on counterfactual histories of biology.
-Indeed, such histories are enjoying something of a renaissance, with the emergence of such impressive recent studies as Peter Bowler’s (2013) Darwin Deleted, discussed by Kinzel (2016).
+Indeed, such histories are enjoying something of a renaissance, with the emergence of such impressive recent studies as Peter Bowler’s (2013) Darwin Deleted, discussed by Kinzel (2016), and the engaging collection Remarking the ‘West’ (Tetlock et al 2006).

-Defending counterfactual history is important to contingentism for a couple of reasons, including its role in exposing hidden assumptions that might affect our thinking about the development of science (like an entrenched commitment to monism and inevitabilism) and its potential to sketch out what the alleged alternatives to actual science might be (see Kinzel 2016; Tambolo 2016).
-After all, those who are sceptical about contingentist talk often respond with what Hacking calls the ‘put-up-or-shut-up’ response: either make good on that talk by putting up plausible examples of the alternatives, or shut up about them (see Hacking 2000, 70; Kidd 2016; Trizio 2008, 258).
+Defending counterfactual history is important to contingentism for a couple of reasons.
+These include its roles in exposing hidden assumptions that might affect our thinking about the development of science (like an entrenched commitment to monism and inevitabilism) and its potential to sketch out what the alleged alternatives to actual science might be (see Kinzel 2016; Tambolo 2016).
+After all, those who are sceptical about contingentist talk often respond with what Hacking calls the ‘put-up-or-shut-up’ response: either make good on that talk by putting up plausible examples of the alternatives, or shut up about them (see Hacking 2000, p.
+70; Kidd 2016; Trizio 2008, p.258).
 Soler offers a systematic rebuttal of the ‘put-up-or-shut-up’ response in chapter one – a persuasive one, in my judgment – and this is part of a wider ambition of this volume.
 This to change the terms of the contingency debate within philosophy of science, which many of the contributors argue is illegitimately skewed in favour of both monism and inevitabilism, whether explicitly as a commitment or, more commonly, as an implicit set of assumptions.
 Overcoming entrenched resistance to contingency requires an embrace of what Emiliano Trizio (chapter four and Trizio 2008) calls the ‘multiplicity thesis’: to accept that history could have led to stabilised projects of enquiry different from, incompatible with, but as successful as our own, such that a multiplicity of alternative scientific accounts of the subject matter are possible.
 Only if history could have gone other ways – and gone well – could contingentist claims about other sciences be taken seriously.
 Developing these claims about the conjunction of contingentist and multiplicity theses opens up a difficult set of issues, of course, about the definition of success and equivalence and the decidability of specific claims and the messy relationships between the historiographical, epistemological, and metaphysical issues at work in all of these worries.